-VI.
-PADDING TO STAY PAIN-FREE
+6. PADDING TO STAY PROTECTED

 Not a lot in terms of feel but this ensures the blister won’t get infected and its healing process won’t be hindered as much.

 If your blister is still intact and has a roof – moleskin bandages/pads will do the trick best.
 You can also get some of those “blister pads” some companies make but they’re more marketing than something actually catered towards managing blisters.
 You’ll usually find standard, well-padded bandages if you get one of those.